-No matter how you arrive in Placencia, I suggest staying at least two nights.
+No matter how you arrive in Placencia, we suggest staying at least two nights.
 If you have more time than that, even better.

 Things to do

-As I said, Placencia has a beautiful beach.
-You can spend a whole day relaxing at the beach.
-Or you could go snorkelling, do a tour to one of the tiny islands located off the shore or cruise down the Monkey River to see wildlife.
+As we said, Placencia has a beautiful beach.
+You can spend a whole day relaxing here.
+Or you could go snorkelling, do a tour to one of the tiny islands located off the shore or cruise down Monkey River to see wildlife.

 When I was in Placencia, I woke up at six in the morning to a tropical thunderstorm.
 It didn’t stop raining until noon, so I didn’t spend much time at the beach.
 I went out in the afternoon to take pictures but didn’t linger to relax or go for a swim.